Tutorial on how to build native QtCreator 4.5 to run on a Raspberry Pi, against Qt 5.10.

 How to install 64-bit kernel and configure the Raspberry Pi3 to boot it.

-Building 64-bit cross-compilation tools and a 64-bit kernel for Raspberry Pi 3 using native tools.
+Guide on how to build a 64-bit kernel for the Raspberry Pi 3 & 3+ boards, on device, using native 64-bit cross-compilation tools.

 On the Pi I'm using a self build of Qt 5.4.2 and it worked very well, until yesterday that is.
 Suddenly I got no display of my info slides.
 Strange thing, it worked perfeclt fine before.